helenanull/cypress-example/README.md

     - import **`cypress-example`** folder and you are good to go

 ## :bulb: Information
+:information_source: _Feel free to delete `.circleCI` folder and `Jenkinsfile` from your machine.
+(These files are for CI to run tests automatically once a week)_
 #### :test_tube: Tests
 :file_folder: Tests are located in `cypress/e2e` folder

 :file_folder: Custom commands are located in `cypress/support` folder (`.cmd.js` suffix)

 :file_folder: Selectors (CSS selectors) are located in `cypress/selectors` folder [only difference from cypress default project structure] - __not__ using page object model(POM) design pattern but keeping selectors (only selectors) separately [Read more](https://github.com/helenanull/cypress-example#grey_question-qa)

 #### :hammer_and_wrench: Configuration
 Config files: